 Please note that it is very important that all products used in susceptibility testing are of good quality.
 EUCAST issues warnings about known quality issues on their website.

 The microbiology laboratory

-The clinical Microbiology laboratory is an essential component of work to measure and monitor resistance in bacteria and for correct treatment of infectious diseases.
+The clinical microbiology laboratory is an essential component of work to measure and monitor resistance in bacteria and for correct treatment of infectious diseases.
 For accurate results, the collection of patient samples should be standardized and follow good laboratory practice.
 Samples should be handled according to the methods described in manuals for basic laboratory procedures.
 It is important to take into consideration if the samples need to be transported to other laboratories for analysis, and make suitable preparations.
-Specimen representativeness and handling are two crucial elements that affect the results.
-Also, for monitoring bacterial resistance rates, an adequate number of collected samples is important.
+Also, for monitoring bacterial resistance rates, an adequate number of samples is needed.

 External quality assessment tools

-Hospitals and laboratories undertaking surveillance activities should also participate in an external quality assessment program.
+Hospitals and laboratories undertaking surveillance activities should also participate in an external quality assessment (EQA) program.
 EQA is used for comparing the results from individual laboratories in the network with reference results.
-The WHO/NICD Microbiology EQAs program in Africa developed a manual that contains summaries of surveys and technical documents for setting up EQA programs .
+The WHO/NICD Microbiology EQAs program in Africa developed a manual that contains summaries of surveys and technical documents for setting up EQA programs.